Business

 In 2020, international tourist arrivals declined by 1 billion, which accounted for a 74% decline.
 Between March and December 2020, inbound tourism was reduced by 84% and the first quarter of 2021 followed the same trend.

-The steep drop of international tourism in 2020 already made a loss of $2.4 trillion for 2020.
+The steep drop in international tourism in 2020 already made a loss of $2.4 trillion for 2020.
 And the economic situation of the tourism industry may only improve by 30% despite the vaccines.
 The report doesn’t exclude that a similar loss of 2020 may occur this year since the estimated losses are between $1.7 and $2.4 trillion for 2021 compared to 2019.
 That’s between Russia’s and Italy’s GDPs, the 11th and 8th largest economies.

 The estimates for the year 2020 were worse than anticipated.
-In July 2020, the UNCTAD had estimated that a 12-month lockdown could international tourism up to $3.3 trillion.
+In July 2020, the UNCTAD had estimated that a 12-month lockdown could cost international tourism up to $3.3 trillion.
 The worst scenario was actually optimistic.

 Arrivals of international tourists in 2020